 On May 2023 I delivered a keynote lecture on ”Art and Ecological Regeneration” at the Photography International Symposium of Moholy-Nagy University of Art and Design (MOME) in Budapest.

-I criticized the market metaphysics that dominates business, economics and all spheres of life today.
+I criticized the so-called “market metaphysics” that dominates business, economics and almost all spheres of life today.
 I suggested to follow Immanuel Kant’s idea of “beautiful act” which implies gentle, careful ways of living and acting.
-Acknowledging the intrinsic value of things and measuring success in broader value categories than money, give a chance to regenerate and save nature.
-I used the nature regenerative projects of Sebastião Salgado and Morten Hilmer for the the case of photography as social and environmental activism.
+Acknowledging the intrinsic value of life and measuring success in broader value categories than money, give a chance to regenerate and save nature.
+I used the regenerative ecology projects of photographers Sebastião Salgado and Morten Hilmer for the the case of photography as social and environmental activism.

 On June 26, 2023 I gave a presentation on “Gift Giving in Business” at the Management & Gift workshop of The Economy of Francesco program.